How Do Churches Get Funding to Build?

 Once pledges convert to cash, churches refinance bridge loans into permanent mortgages with better terms.

-Combining Funding Sources: A Strategic Approach
+What Is Combining Funding Sources: A Strategic Approach?

 Most successful church building projects combine multiple funding sources in a strategic stack: